taranda/node-challenge/README.md

 `INSERT INTO report_notes(message, report_id, created_by, is_pilot_created, is_pilot_visible, claim_report_id) values($!, $2, $3, $4, $5, $6) RETURNING *`

 As written, the above `INSERT` statement is generated regardless of the elements provided in the body.
-Any missing elements `NULL` value inserted into the database.
+Any missing fields will have a `NULL` value inserted into the database (our database driver converts `undefined` into `null`).

 For example:
 ```